noderod/zelkova-lqn/README.md

 ### Data storage
-LQN uses both Redis and InfluxDB as auxiliary databases.
+LQN uses both MongoDB and InfluxDB as auxiliary databases.
 However, these databases are only used for storage after each step and once the PDE has been solved.
 All information transfer between steps is done directly netwrok in order to improve performance.